 Want to know why?

-Because it has a cheese sauce that covers all of the noodles.
+Because it has a cheese sauce that covers all the noodles.

-Sometimes when you make homemade mac and cheese and you use cubed cheese, you get some noodles without any cheese on them.
+Sometimes when you make homemade mac and cheese and you use cubed cheese, you get some noodles with no cheese on them.

 Not just Mac.

 That would just be silly.

 Anyway, this is an amazing recipe, and it has four-ish ingredients AND I bet you have most if not all the ingredients sitting in your kitchen now.

 1-2.5 cups of elbow macaroni